-How To: Constrain Select Multiple response combinations in Survey123 Connect for ArcGIS
+How To: Constrain Select Multiple response combinations in ArcGIS Survey123 Connect

-To constrain choices in response to a Select Multiple question in Survey123 Connect for ArcGIS, follow the steps described below:
+To constrain choices in response to a Select Multiple question in ArcGIS Survey123 Connect, follow the steps described below.

 Note: In this example, both Option C and Not Option C are a restricted combination response in the survey.

-- In Survey123 Connect for ArcGIS, open the survey XLSForm.
+- In ArcGIS Survey123 Connect, open the survey XLSForm.

-- In the survey worksheet, type column, select the cell with the Select Multiple question (select_multiple <list name>).
+- In the survey worksheet, in the type column, select the cell with the Select Multiple question (select_multiple <list name>).

-- Create a constraint for Option C and Not Option C. For more information on using the constraint formula, refer to Survey123 for ArcGIS: Formula operators.
+- Create a constraint for Option C and Not Option C. For more information on using the constraint formula, refer to ArcGIS Survey123: Formula operators.

 - In the constraint column, select the cell that is parallel to the Select Multiple question.
 In the example below, select E3.